CosminBM/Test/Udemy/Section4/GameRules.md

    - If the player rolls a "1", all his CURRENT score gets lost.
    - If the player rolls a double "6", all the scores are lost from "CURRENT" and "PLAYER".

 ADD SCORE

-   - It has a panel from where you can set the desired WINNING SCORE.
+   - Click on the "ADD SCORE" button once you set the desired WINNING SCORE.

 NEW GAME